Content Marketing and SEO — How to Write Content That Actually Ranks

 HubSpot analyzed 100,000 blog posts.
 The result: 90.63% generate zero traffic from Google.
 Zero.
 Nothing.
 Void.

-Not because they're bad.
-Because they're written without a strategy.
+We see this pattern from the outside all the time: a client shows up with dozens of published articles and a traffic graph flat as a table.
+Not because the writing is bad.
+Because it was written without a strategy.
 Someone sat down, wrote "whatever came to mind," and published it.
 Without keyword research.
 Without competitor analysis.
 Without structure.

 The remaining 9.37% of articles generate all the traffic.
 And they have one thing in common: they are written with search engines in mind FROM THE FIRST SENTENCE.

-This article shows you how to write that 9.37%.
+This article shows you how to write that 9.37% — it's the exact process we use when planning content for clients.

 Framework: From Keyword to Published Article